Blockchain-Alchemy/Tezons/README.md

 ### Live Demo
 https://tezos-homebase.io/explorer/dao/KT1Gvo4HESyzqYUNV3FTEk7sp7rh2HBZz2Sa/overview

-This is the implemenatation of the Tezons DAO on testnet using [Homebase & BaseDAO](https://github.com/tezos-commons/baseDAO) By Tezos Commons
+This is the implementation of the Tezons DAO on testnet using [Homebase & BaseDAO](https://github.com/tezos-commons/baseDAO) By Tezos Commons

 ### Vision
 Tezons is an open, non-profit, member-driven consortium of organizations developing, publishing and maintaining royalty-free interoperability standards for gaming, 3D graphics, virtual reality, augmented reality, vision acceleration and machine learning on Tezos.